 5. HORSNELL GULLY AND GILES CONSERVATION PARKS

 Feel like you’ve explored all of Adelaide’s National Parks?
-Head for this hidden gem for a truly secluded wilderness walk and isolate in nature.
+Head for this hidden gem for a truly secluded wilderness walk.
 Tucked between Cleland Conservation Park and Morialta Conservation Park, the lesser-known Horsnell Gully and Giles Conservation Parks offer plenty of walking options, including sections of the Heysen and Yurrebilla trails.
 Explore the old Giles homestead ruins, spot koalas in dense bushland and soak in city views, just 20 minutes from the city.

-If you’re lucky enough to have a pooch to socially isolate with you, head for Mount Gorge Conservation Park.
-Tucked a little deeper in the Adelaide Hills, Mount George Conservation Park is ideal if you want to bring your pooch along for some time in nature.
+If you’re walking with a pooch in tow, head for Mount George Conservation Park.
+Tucked a little deeper in the Adelaide Hills, Mount George Conservation Park is ideal if you want to bring your four legged friend along for some time in nature.
 Nestled on the outskirts of Stirling in the Adelaide Hills, a 30-minute drive from the city, there are numerous walking trails to explore ranging from 15 minutes to two-hour hikes.
 You can walk your dog on lead in the park’s recreation zone between Mount George Road and Cox Creek.

 7. MARK OLIPHANT CONSERVATION PARK